newmyl/occt/dox/dev_guides/upgrade/upgrade.md

 Previously Document format version after restoring by DocumentRetrievalDriver was propagated using static methods of corresponding units (like MDataStd or MNaming) to static variables of these units and after that became accessible to Drivers of these units.
 Now Document format version is available to drivers via RelocationTable.
 The Relocation table now keeps HeaderData of the document and a format version can be extracted in next way: theRelocTable.GetHeaderData()->StorageVersion().
 Obsolete methods: *static void SetDocumentVersion (const Standard_Integer DocVersion)* and *static Standard_Integer DocumentVersion()* of *BinMDataStd*, *BinMNaming*, *XmlMDataStd* and *XmlMNaming* are removed.

+@subsection upgrade_740_chamfer Changes in API of Chamfer algorithms

+Some public methods of the class BRepFilletAPI_MakeChamfer are released from excess arguments:
+- method Add for symmetric chamfer now takes only 2 arguments: distance and edge;
+- method GetDistAngle now takes only 3 arguments: index of contour, distance and angle.